Okounkov's conjecture via BPS Lie algebras: Introduction

 To get from critical cohomological Hall algebras/refined BPS state counts to Maulik--Okounkov Yangians, we need to pick the right kinds of 3-Calabi--Yau category $\mathscr{C}$.
-Such a choice is provided by the 3-Calabi-Yau completion (in the sense of Keller \cite{Kel11}) of the category of representations of the preprojective algebra $\Pi_Q$ for the quiver $Q$.
-This 3-Calabi--Yau completion turns out to be precisely Mozgovy's Jacobi algebra $\Jac(\tilde{Q},\tilde{W})$ (see also \cite[\S 4.3]{ginz}, and, again, \S \ref{quiver_sec} for definitions).
+Such a choice is provided by the 3-Calabi-Yau completion (in the sense of Keller \cite{Kel11}) of the category of perfect modules for the preprojective algebra $\Pi_Q$ for the quiver $Q$.
+This 3-Calabi--Yau completion turns out to be precisely the category of perfect modules over Mozgovoy's Jacobi algebra $\Jac(\tilde{Q},\tilde{W})$ (see also \cite[\S 4.3]{ginz}, and, again, \S \ref{quiver_sec} for definitions).
 The relation between the cohomological Donaldson--Thomas theory of the resulting 3-Calabi--Yau category and the Borel--Moore homology of the stack of $\Pi_Q$-modules passes via the method of dimensional reduction, which is a powerful method for deriving results regarding stacks of objects in 2-Calabi--Yau categories from the cohomological Donaldson--Thomas theory of the associated 3-Calabi--Yau category (see \cite{BBS} \cite{Da16}, \cite{Kin22}, \cite{KK21} for applications and further developments).
 Here, it yields an isomorphism between $\HO\!\CoHA^T_{\Pi_Q}$, for which the underlying graded vector space is $\HO^{\BoMo}(\FM^T(\Pi_Q),\BoQ)$, and the critical cohomological Hall algebra associated to the pair $(\tilde{Q},\tilde{W})$.

 The cohomological Hall algebra $\HO\!\CoHA^T_{\Pi_Q}$ was defined and studied independently by Schiffmann and Vasserot in their solution to the AGT conjecture \cite{ScVa13} (see also \cite{YZ18}).
 Connections between these Hall algebras and generalised Kac--Moody Lie algebras were developed in \cite{Bo16}; in the presence of edge loops, it was observed in [loc. cit.] that the spherical subalgebra of $\HO\!\CoHA^T_{\Pi_Q}$ already takes us from Kac--Moody algebras into the world of \emph{generalised} Kac--Moody algebras (also known as Borcherds algebras \cite{Bor88}).
 The deep relations between these Hall algebras and Kac polynomials are further explored in \cite{BSV17}.
-There is now an extensive literature devoted to comparing the CoHAs $\HO\!\CoHA^T_{\Pi_Q}$, or the critical cohomological Hall algebras obtained from associated 3-Calabi--Yau categories, to Yangians and vertex algebras \cite{SchVa17,LY20,GaYa20,GLY21,RSYZ20,RSYZ20b,Da22,BuRa23,MNSV23}.
+There is now an extensive literature devoted to comparing the CoHAs $\HO\!\CoHA^T_{\Pi_Q}$, or the critical cohomological Hall algebras obtained from associated 3-Calabi--Yau categories, to Yangians and vertex algebras \cite{SchVa17,LY20,GaYa20,GLY21,RSYZ20,RSYZ20b,Da22,BuRa23,MNSV23,jindal2024coha}.